Rapptz/discord.py/docs/api.rst

         The system message denoting that a pinned message has been added to a channel.

+    .. attribute:: new_member

+        The system message denoting that a new member has joined a Guild.

 .. class:: VoiceRegion

     Specifies the region a voice server belongs to.